 Improving palliative care for people affected by the COVID-19 pandemic by sharing learning – the national and international response

 Thank you for contributing to the Survey of Hospices and Palliative care Teams.
-The survey will be closing on July 31st 2020.
-If you would like to complete it, please do so before this date.
+The survey is now complete.

 CovPall is a new project that is trying to understand more about how palliative care services and hospices are responding to the COVID-19 pandemic, the problems that services and patients and families/those affected by COVID-19 are facing, and how to best respond.